• info@gap-international.org

 Understanding the Emotional Impact on Single Parents and Deprived Families

 It can be emotionally draining to be a single parent or to live in a deprived position.
 The path is frequently filled with happy, frustrated, loving, and really difficult times.
 For those who experience these difficulties, it’s critical to recognize the emotional toll and have strategies for overcoming it.
-The emotional landscape of single parenthood Caregiver, provider, and decision-maker are all duties that single parents frequently balance on their own.
-This excessive responsibility may result in a range of emotional difficulties:

 1. Stress and anxiety